flastest/HW2_Systems_flaster_strand/README.md

 ### Performance

-Since we use an unordered map, all operations are O(1).
+Since we use an unordered map with a hasher, all operations are O(1).
+Hashing is great.
+As long as we stay below the load factor, finding items in our cache is a piece of cake.
+Our evictor is O(1) because we're just popping things from a queue.

 ## Evictor